Caspar Weinberger: Iran–Contra affair

 The Iran–Contra affair concerned the selling of US missiles to Iran.
 The funds received from Iran were then channeled to guerilla rebels known as Contras, who were fighting the socialist government of Nicaragua.
 Such funding had been specifically denied by the US Congress.

 Though he claimed to have been opposed to the sale on principle, Weinberger participated in the transfer of United States Hawk and TOW missiles to Iran at that time.

 Iran–Contra resulted in a major scandal with several investigations which resulted in fourteen Reagan administration officials being indicted.

 After his resignation as Secretary of Defense, legal proceedings against Weinberger were continued by Independent Counsel Lawrence E. Walsh.
 On June 17, 1992, Weinberger was indicted on five felony charges related to the Iran-contra affair, including accusations that he had lied to Congress and obstructed Government investigations.
 He was defended by defense attorney Carl Rauh.

 Prosecutors brought an additional indictment just four days before the 1992 presidential election.
 This was controversial because it cited a Weinberger diary entry contradicting a claim made by President George H. W. Bush.
 Republicans claimed that this action contributed to Bush's later defeat.
 On December 11, 1992, Judge Thomas F. Hogan threw out this indictment because it violated the five-year statute of limitations and improperly broadened the original charges.

 Before Weinberger could be tried on the original charges, he received a pardon on December 24, 1992, from Bush, who had been Reagan's vice president during the scandal.

 Later career

 Weinberger had been Secretary of Defense for six years and ten months, longer than anyone except for Robert McNamara and more recently Donald Rumsfeld.
 After Weinberger left the Pentagon, he joined Forbes, Inc., in 1989 as publisher of Forbes magazine.
 He was named chairman in 1993.
 Over the next decade, he wrote frequently on defense and national security issues.
 In 1990, he wrote Fighting for Peace, an account of his Pentagon years.
 In 1996, Weinberger co-authored a book entitled The Next War, which raised questions about the adequacy of US military capabilities following the end of the Cold War.

 He was a member of the Founding Council of the Rothermere American Institute at the University of Oxford and a fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.

+In 1996, Weinberger was the first host of World Business Review, a television infomercial series.